 So, with that cheery introduction out of the way, let’s talk about why you shouldn’t necessarily care about being overweight!

-As a heavy guy I’m often the butt of jokes and have been on the receiving end of more “loving pieces of advice” than I can count.
+As a heavy guy, I’m often the butt of jokes and have been on the receiving end of more “loving pieces of advice” than I can count.
 It is incredibly common for fat people to be denied affection or even be treated outright terribly.
 People justify doing this because they want to “help the person change…for their own good.”

 Well, here’s a secret, you can’t hate people for their own benefit.

-Despite some very interesting new research (and a slew of articles) showing the benefits that being overweight can have on your health, there are a few areas where you health can suffer as a result of your size.
+Despite some very interesting new research (and a slew of articles) showing the benefits that being overweight can have on your health, there are a few areas where your health can suffer as a result of your size.

 Also, this is the most commonly cited reason for treating fat people poorly.
 As in, “I’m going to treat you poorly because I care about your health and want you to change…” Makes sense right?